MilanRadeta/MontyHallSimulation/README.md

 #### True Switch results

-The results for Switch Strategy and Reward Door DoS tend to 60% chance.
+The results for Switch Strategy and Reward Door DoS tend to 2/3 chance.
-Don't take my word for it, but I have a theory that that chance can be calculated the following way:
-`( (N-1) / N + (2/N) / N ) / 2 => (N+1) / 2N`
-where (N-1) and 2 are max and min different doors selected during the game, respectively.
-I might test this theory later on and post the results.
+This is because that in case of using this strategy, the result is not dependent on N, and is actually reverting back to edge case of N=3.
+Further analysis of this strategy will be done in the future.

 ### Switch Once